mapbox/togeojson/README.md

 `.ajax` function or using a bare XMLHttpRequest with the `.response` property holding an XML DOM.

-The output is a Javascript object of GeoJSON data, same as `.kml` outputs.
+The output is a JavaScript object of GeoJSON data, same as `.kml` outputs.

 ## CLI